WSS Full Form-Weekly Statistical Supplement

 by Shashi Gaherwar

-The Weekly Statistical Supplement (WSS) is a crucial publication by the Reserve Bank of India (RBI) that provides up-to-date economic data, including money supply, foreign exchange reserves, government securities, and inflation indicators.
-Released every Friday, WSS serves as a key resource for economists, policymakers, financial analysts, and investors who track macroeconomic trends in India.
+The Weekly Statistical Supplement (WSS), published by the Reserve Bank of India (RBI), is a vital resource providing up-to-date economic data on money supply, foreign exchange reserves, government securities, and inflation indicators.
+Released every Friday, the WSS is essential for economists, policymakers, financial analysts, and investors tracking India’s macroeconomic trends.

 This article explores the significance, components, and impact of the WSS on financial decision-making and policy formulation.